-Although loggerhead turtle is the most common specie in the island, in “Puertito de Adeje” its possible to find juvenile green turtles, place that can also be found as turtle bay.
+Although loggerhead turtle is the most common species on the island, in “Puertito de Adeje” it’s possible to find juvenile green turtles, a place that can also be found as turtle bay.

-Like it was said before, these species are protected by authorities because they are endangered or extinction.
+Like it was said before, these species are protected by authorities because they are endangered or going extinct.
 You can also help with their conservation by:

-Once you are in turtle bay, the boat will be anchored for approximately 1 hour, having the opportunity to meet turtles in the area!
+Once you are in turtle bay, the boat will be anchored for approximately 1 hour, in which you will have the opportunity to meet turtles in the area!

-Definitely, swimming with turtles in Tenerife is an experience worth to be done.
+Definitely, swimming with turtles in Tenerife and visiting the whales and dolphins is an experience worth to be done.
 Without any dudes.

-We really recommend you doing this trip even with kids, because is completely sure and is a trip that fits to all the family.
+We really recommend you do this trip even with kids because is completely sure and is a trip that fits all the family.